 Select four cases from your case log that best demonstrate your expertise in anesthesia case management to submit as case reports.
 A complete case log must be filled out for each of the four case reports.
 The case log number that pertains to the report should be documented at the top of the report.
 This information will be used to confirm that the case is entered as part of your case log.
 The case reports should demonstrate your knowledge, skills and abilities in advanced anesthesia case management.
 The case reports must be written on cases that classify as ASA III or higher.
+It is strongly recommended that each case report represent a different systemic disease/condition or procedure in order to show diversity in drug protocols and anesthesia case management.
 All drug amounts should be listed as dose (mg or mcg) or dosage (mg/kg or mcg/kg).
 All values included in the reports should contain the appropriate units (e.g. HR: 56bpm, MAP: 84mmHg, TP: 7.6g/dL, etc.)

 The case report should describe, in detail, how the patient was evaluated and managed during all phases of anesthesia (e.g. pre-anesthetic, induction, maintenance, recovery).
 It is important that the information in your case report be clearly understood.
-Present each case in a logical manner, check the spelling and grammar; ONLY use generic drug names; use proper medical terminology, and define any abbreviations, e.g. positive end expiratory pressure (PEEP) the first time that it is used in the report.
+Present each case in a logical manner, check the spelling and grammar; ONLY use generic drug names; use proper medical terminology, and define any abbreviations (e.g. positive end expiratory pressure (PEEP)) the first time that it is used in the report.
 It is important to show that you participated in the evaluation and management of the patient and were not just an observer.
 Consider some of the following ways of demonstrating your knowledge and experience:

-- 1. Show how your observations, physical examination and history taking assisted the veterinarian with the development of an anesthesia drug protocol. - 2.
-Explain why an observation was important or why you asked a certain question during the anesthesia period. - Describe how an observation and response by you helped to avoid an anesthetic complication. - 4.
-Describe the procedures you performed or with which you assisted.
+- Show how your observations, physical examination and history taking assisted the veterinarian with the development of an anesthesia drug protocol and management plan during the procedure. - 2.
+Explain why an observation was important or why you asked a certain question during the anesthesia period. - 3.
+Describe how an observation and response by you helped to avoid an anesthetic complication. - 4.
+Describe the procedures you performed.
 Explain why the procedure was performed. - 5.
 Explain your reasoning for the physiological monitoring used. - 6.
 Explain how you helped determine whether the patient's anesthetic plan and pain management strategy was effective. - 7.
 Explain how your observations and monitoring helped the veterinarian modify the patient's anesthetic plan or treatment. - 8.
-Explain your role in planning the patient's anesthesia care. - 9.
-Briefly show your understanding of the problem(s) being treated. - 10.
+Explain your role in planning the patient's anesthesia care through all anesthesia phases.

+- 9. Briefly show your understanding of the problem(s) being treated. - 10.
 Explain your contingency plans for all anticipated problems.

-Required format for case reports: Times New Roman font, no less than 10-point font size and 1.5 line spacing; no less than 0.5-inch page margins and; no more than five 8.5 x 11 inch pages in length.
+Required format for case reports: Font: Times New Roman; Font size: 10-point or 12-point; Line spacing: 1.5 or double; Margins: 0.5-inch or 1-inch on all sides; Page length: not more than five, 8.5 x 11 inch.
 Reports should be written in either American or British English using proper spelling & grammar.
 Case reports that do not meet these requirements will be rejected.
 The case reports must be the original work of the applicant.
 These are professional reports so spelling and grammar factor into the overall evaluation.
 If excessive spelling and/or grammar errors are present that take away from the ability to evaluate the content of the report, it could result in rejection of the case report.